SAP-samples/codejam-cap-llm/exercises/08-implement-embedding-service/README.md

 The embedding service has a service definition that allows CAP to produce an OData service API for the `DocumentChunk` entity and two exposed functions `storeEmbeddings()` and `deleteEmbeddings()`.
 In this exercise you will learn how to implement both of these functions by using libraries like [langchain](https://www.npmjs.com/package/@langchain/core), and the [CAP-LLM-Plugin](https://www.npmjs.com/package/cap-llm-plugin).

-You will learn:
+In this exercise you will learn:

-* How to implement a service definition using Node.js
+* How to implement a service definition using Node.js.
-* How to process text for creation of vector embeddings using an embedding model
+* How to process text for creation of vector embeddings using an embedding model.
-* How to use the CAP-LLM-Plugin to create vector embeddings using the SAP generative AI Hub
+* How to use the CAP-LLM-Plugin to create vector embeddings using the SAP generative AI Hub.

 ## Implement the embedding service